Eduardo-debug101/CSC222GroupProjects/src/mod5quizCirrus/readme.txt

 Added another determineWinnerOfRound2 method that will be able to handle unlimited players and ties I think per the sample output Dr. Wolff wants no winner for the round if they tied so no one wins anything that round Still needs a finished final winner method as well as some error logic for user inputs in populatePlayerList, like entering $0.00 bet amount etc.

+11/2/22 Continued:
+Fixed bug with winners of the round where their balance was being overwritten and not added to (+=) Started documenting code
+Updated printStart() to reflect tied player rewards